mozilla/global-sprint/issue-template.md

 * [ ] In your README, link to the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) or write your own.
 * [ ] [Create file: LICENSE](http://choosealicense.com/) to give your project an open license, allowing for sharing and remixing.
 * [ ] Create file: CONTRIBUTING.md so others know how they can contribute.
 If you'd like, you can [remix this template](https://github.com/acabunoc/mozsprint-repo-template/blob/master/CONTRIBUTING.md)
-* [ ] Create a ROADMAP to let contributors know what's currently happening, the scale and scope of your planned project work.

 Once all of the above is complete,
 - [ ] post to [Network Pulse](http://mozillapulse.org/) by [filling out this form (need to make form)]().
 We'll review this issue to approve your post :balloon: :cake: